benjamin051000/modpack-factory/README.md

 Under the hood, this tool uses a SAT solver to determine what you need to build your modpack.

-Modpack Factory is inspired by cargo and uv for dependency management.
+The design of Modpack Factory is inspired by cargo, pyproject.toml, and uv.

 ## Features
 - Creates mcproject.toml, which tracks your modpack's mods